Outside Consulting, Research and Outside Employment

 Yes, but only if approval is granted to involve students or use university resources before the start date of the activity and there is legitimate benefit to NIU students and the university.
 Such involvement should be disclosed at the time of the request and be approved by your supervisor and others who may provide the necessary resources at NIU.

 Conflict Review and Management

 It should be noted first that a potential or perceived conflict of interest or conflict commitment may not always be a problem but what is important is proper disclosure, review and resolution or management of that conflict so that you and the university are protected.
-If you recognize a potential or a perceived conflict with your proposed outside consulting and research or outside employment activity, discuss it with your chair/director/unit head and develop a conflict resolution/management plan.
+If you recognize a potential or a perceived conflict with your proposed outside consulting and research or outside employment activity in relations to OCR/OE policies, discuss it with your chair/director/unit head and develop a conflict resolution/management plan for the conflicts or exceptions that may be needed.
 The plan should be approved by your supervisor and must be attached to your OCR/OE request form and forwarded to the appropriate college dean or division vice president.

 The general types of conflicts of interest include (but not limited to) the following:

 - Financial conflict of interest: when an employee has a financial interest or a fiduciary role with the outside entity that may present a conflict of interest with the employee’s university responsibilities.
 Such relationships may also include uncompensated activities.

 - Conflict of commitment: when outside activities interfere and/or diminish adequacy of performance of the employee’s responsibilities to his or her unit, students or the university.
 Too many off-load activities such as multiple OCR or OE activities along with overload teaching and project activities can also result in conflict of commitment.